What Is the Older Americans Act (OAA)?

 - Creation of federal agencies designed to implement the Act

-Title III of the OOA outlines requirements for grants for tribal, state, and community Programs on Aging.
+Also, Title III-B of the OAA outlines federal grant funds for tribal, state, and community programs on aging.

 The Administration on Aging (AoA): Basics

 The Older Americans Act also created the Administration on Aging (AoA).
-This is the main federal agency tasked with carrying out the objectives of the Act.
+The AoA is the primary federal agency tasked with carrying out the objectives of the Act.
 It works through a contract with the Administration for Community Living.
-These different groups fall under the U.S. Department of Health and Human Services.
+The ACL and the AoA are the principal agencies of the U.S. Department of Health and Human Services.

 Perhaps the most well-known of these programs is the communal home-delivered meals program.
-One of the most famous programs is Meals on Wheels America.
-In addition to meals, this program focuses on health and nutrition education.
+One of the most famous nutrition service programs is Meals on Wheels America.
+Besides meals, the program focuses on health and nutrition education.

 National Center on Law and Elder Rights (NCLER) Basics

-The National Center on Law and Elder Rights (NCLER) focuses on protecting older individuals from abuse, neglect, and exploitation through strategic planning and research.
+The National Center on Law and Elder Rights (NCLER) focuses on promoting elder justice and protecting older people from abuse, neglect, and exploitation.
+The NCLER develops strategic policy directives and provides technical help with legal issues.
 It is another part of the Administration for Community Living (ACL) that falls under the Older Americans Act.

 Long-Term Care Ombudsman Program Basics

 The Older Americans Act also created the Long-Term Care Ombudsman Program.
-This program provides full-time ombudspersons or public advocates.
-These advocates help represent people's interests in long-term care environments, such as assisted living facilities.
+This program provides full-time ombudspersons who are public advocates for elder rights protection in nursing facilities.
+These advocates help represent people's interests in long-term care facilities and nursing homes.

 OAA Programs for Employment and Training

-Finally, the OAA funds employment and training programs for low-income, unemployed people 55 years old and above.
+Finally, the OAA funds employment and training programs for low-income, unemployed people 55 and older.
 This program has helped more than 1 million participants enter or re-enter the workforce.

 State and Area Agencies on Aging

 The Older Americans Act funds many programs for older adults through direct grants to states.
-Each state receives OAA funds based on the percentage of people 60 or above.
+Each state receives OAA funds based on the percentage of people who are 60 or older.

-OAA funding is small compared to programs such as Medicaid.
-But it provides an important safety net for older individuals who might be at risk of hunger, food insecurity, or loss of independent living.
+OAA funding is small compared with programs such as Medicaid.
+But it provides an important safety net for older adults at risk of hunger, food insecurity, or loss of independent living.

-Each state must create a State Agency on Aging as part of the Older Americans Act.
-These State Agencies, in turn, manage their Area Agencies on Aging (AAA).
+Each state must create a State Unit on Aging as part of the Older Americans Act.
+These state agencies, in turn, manage their Area Agencies on Aging (AAA).
 Each agency plans, develops, and coordinates community services for older people.
+These AAAs and thousands of other OAA-related social service providers make up The Aging Network.

-These agencies also connect older individuals to the important services of the Older Americans Act.
-You can check online to find the area agency nearest to you.
+These agencies also connect older people to the essential services of the Older Americans Act.
+You can check online to find the area agency in your service area.

 Who Is Eligible for Services Under the Older Americans Act?

-Each state establishes its own eligibility criteria for receiving services under OAA programs.
-Generally, no one age 60 or above can be denied services from Older American Act programs.
+Each state establishes its eligibility criteria for receiving services under OAA programs.
+Generally, a person 60 or older cannot be denied benefits from Older American Act programs.

-States are prohibited from denying anyone services because of their income.
-That means that someone who might earn too much to qualify for services directed at low-income individuals would still be able to receive benefits provided under OAA state programs.
-Contacting a State Agency on Aging will help you determine which services are available to you.
+States can't deny anyone services because of their income.
+That means that someone who might earn too much to qualify for services for low-income individuals would still be able to receive benefits provided under OAA state programs.
+Contacting a State Unit on Aging will help you determine available services.

 When To Seek Professional Help for These Programs

-If you're wondering about your rights as you age or if you're caring for an aging parent or family member, consider contacting a qualified older adult law attorney to discuss the unique issues you may face.
-They can help you understand these programs, benefits, and rights under the OOA.
+If you're wondering about your rights as you age or if you're caring for an aging parent or family member, consider contacting a qualified elder law attorney for legal help.
+An elder law attorney can help you understand the benefits afforded to you under the OAA and provide unique legal services on various elder rights issues.